The sunflowers bloom in July. See you in 2024!

-*Professional photographers are welcome to have sessions at the Sunflower Field, however, all commercial film or photography in a City of Raleigh Park requires a permit.
+Professional photographers are welcome to have photo shoots/sessions at the Dix Park Sunflower Field, however, all commercial film or photography in a City of Raleigh Park requires a permit.
 You can apply for an annual film permit directly through the Parks, Recreation and Cultural Resources Department.
 This is a one year permit and covers all City of Raleigh Parks.
-To apply for the permit, please contact Kathryn Gebhardt with the Raleigh Parks at 919-996-4510 or firstname.lastname@example.org.
+To apply for the permit, please contact Jennie Saponaro with Raleigh Parks at 919-996-4905 or email@example.com.

 Dix Park Sunflower Facts

-- The Dix Park sunflower field is a City of Raleigh inter-departmental effort between Raleigh Water, Office of Sustainability and Parks, Recreation and Cultural Resources.
+- The 5-acre sunflower field at Dix Park is a City of Raleigh partnership between Raleigh Water, Raleigh Parks, and the Office of Sustainability.

 - Raleigh Water preps the field in spring and plants the sunflower seeds in mid-May.